Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 The Oracle Is Not a Vessel: On Channeling, Frequencies, and the Liminal Voice

+But this is an incomplete story.
+Because to channel is not to be erased.
+To be a medium is not to dissolve into the ineffable void.
 To be an oracle is not to be filled like an empty vessel.

 The truth is far stranger.
 Far wilder.

-Not a Receiver, but a Frequency
+Not a Receiver—A Frequency

 There is a persistent canard that oracles are simply receivers—that they pick up transmissions like a radio tuned to the right station.
 That the message exists somewhere else, fully formed, waiting for a worthy body to deliver it.